wtnwin111/interview/src/com/interview/flag/README.md

 14. Want to design a game like Tetris.
 In Tetris, each piece is built using 4 blocks.
 In the designed game, each piece is built using N blocks.
 Write code to find out how many different pieces could built.

-15. A box have a length and width.
+15. [Greedy] A box have a length and width.
 A box can be put in other box if both its length and width is smaller than the other box, and a box can only have a child box, but the box can put in recursively.
     Given a list of box, calculate the min area needed to put all the box.

     *HINT: sort box by its area, and do greedy selection, scan backward, find the first empty box can put